An Introduction to the Discharging Method via Graph Coloring: Structure and coloring of sparse graphs

-The idea is simple; if no desired configuration occurs, then charge can be redistributed to contradict the hypothesis.
-The details are also easily checked.
-The mystery is where the discharging rule and the hypothesis on $\avd(G)$ come from.
-The secret is that the discharging rule is found before one even knows what the hypothesis on $\avd(G)$ will be and is used to discover that hypothesis.

-\begin{remark} For discharging proofs when $\avd(G)<2+2\rho$, only $2$-vertices need to gain charge (after restricting to $\delta(G)\ge2$), but we must ensure that $3^+$-vertices don't lose too much.
-The natural sources of charge for the $2$-vertices are the nearest vertices of larger degree.
+\begin{remark} Once again, the hypothesis of Lemma~\ref{firstavd} is discovered from the proof, and the structure theorem is sharp.
+When using degree charging with $\avd(G)<2+2\rho$, only $2$-vertices need charge (once we restrict to $\delta(G)\ge2$), and the natural (local) sources of charge are the nearest vertices of larger degree.
+This yields the discharging rule, taking $\rho$ from each.